 If your cat’s anxiety is out of control, seek the advice and assistance of a vet.

-If a cat has an infection or injury that leads to irregular nail-biting, or they bite if their claws in response to a prolonged stressful situation, it is possible for a nail-biting habit to result.
+If a cat has an infection or injury that leads to irregular nail-biting, or they bite if their claws in response to a prolonged stressful situation, it is possible for a nail-biting habit to become compulsive behavior.

 A cat may continue to bite its claws long after the pain or discomfort has gone or after the reasons for anxiety have been addressed.